ANESTHESIOLOGY Daily News

 Bree Dulaney, MD/MPH Candidate, and Sarah Edwards, MD, PGY-1

 The panel was organized by Bree Dulaney, an MD/MPH Candidate at the University of Arkansas for Medical Sciences in Fayetteville, and Sarah Edwards, MD, a PGY-1 in the Department of Anesthesiology at the University of Michigan School of Medicine in Ann Arbor.
 They say the session was designed to facilitate a “safe space for medical students interested in anesthesiology to ask questions pertaining to navigating residency” of current residents who identify with marginalized identity groups.
-Panelists will share their own personal stories of navigating this journey and how to promote an inclusive work environment at their respective institutions.
+Panelists shared their own personal stories of navigating this journey and how to promote an inclusive work environment at their respective institutions.

 “The field of anesthesiology currently has room for improvement regarding its DEI efforts.
 All anesthesiology residency programs in the United States graduate fewer than 100 Black residents each year, and only 33% of the workforce includes women,” said Dr. Edwards.
-“It is imperative that the future anesthesiology workforce better reflect the evolving patient population in this country, and we hope that our panel will remind all applicants that you can succeed in this field coming from any background.”
+“It is imperative that the future anesthesiology workforce better reflect the evolving patient population in this country, and we hope that our panel reminds all applicants that you can succeed in this field coming from any background.”

 A diverse and inclusive workplace is beneficial to patients and professionals alike, she said, including in reducing health care disparities, reducing communication barriers, improving engagement in studies affecting minority cohorts, increased desire to care for the medically underserved, and cultural competency/passion to address community-based concerns.